 NAPR = North American Purebred Registry, Inc.

-Boomer the Giant Schnauzer at 2 1/2 years old
+Boomer the adult black Giant Schnauzer at 2 1/2 years old

 "This is Giant Schnauzer Ch.
 Galilee’s Pure of Spirit.
 She was the #1 show dog in the US for 2008 all breeds.
 Here she is winning best in show at the Onondaga Kennel Association Show in March, 2008 in Syracuse, New York."
 Photo courtesy of Andrea Barber Photography